 In this type of diabetes, the pancreas produces the proper amount of insulin but the hormone does not properly work and glucose levels increase in the blood.
 Most kids and teen that are diagnosed with type-2 diabetes are found to be overweight.

 Being obese substantially increases the possibility of developing diabetes in people.
 Also, being overweight while having this type of diabetes makes it much more difficult to control one’s blood sugar level.

 Patients who have been diagnosed with type-2 diabetes have a condition called insulin resistance.
 Here their body can produce insulin but cannot use it to move the glucose into their cells.
-Thus, the amount of sugar increases in the blood.
+Thus, the number of sugar increases in the blood.

 To overcome this problem, the pancreas produces even more amounts of insulin.
-Eventually, the pancreas gets worn out from producing so much insulin till it starts to give in. due to over secretion and production; the pancreas may not be able to make enough insulin to keep the glucose levels within the normal range.
+Eventually, the pancreas gets worn out from producing so much insulin until it starts to give in. due to over secretion and production; the pancreas may not be able to make enough insulin to keep the glucose levels within the normal range.

 The implementation of proper exercise and weight loss can help overcome this resistance toward insulin that the body has created.
 For those who are overweight, exercise and weight loss can help prevent the formation of this disease.

 How Does High Blood Sugar Cause Weight Gain